JAPAN STUDY TOURSExperience the Best of Japan on Our Annual Tours

 What are the requirements for attending the tour?

-Participation is limited to 30 judoka with a minimum of 2 years experience on the mat.
+Tours are limited to 30 training participants with a minimum of 2 years experience on the mat.
 The minimum age for participants is 14 unless otherwise approved.

 Do I have to be an active competitor to join the tour?